 Yes, You Can Easily Find These Rental Concessions On Your Own

-If you're a renter looking for a list of no fee apartment buildings and listings in NYC, check out transparentcity.co and use the 'Months Free Rent' filter to find all of those property managers who offer one month free rent or 2 months free rent as rental concessions.
+The next logical question is 'Where do you find a list of apartments that provide 1-month OPs?'.
+If you are a renter looking for a list of no-fee apartments in NYC or a rental broker quickly looking for a list of apartments on behalf of a client where you can collect a fee, check out Transparentcity and use the 'Months Free Rent' filter to find all of those property managers who offer one-month free rent or 2 months free rent as rental concessions.